alimghmi/sync-auth0-user/README.md

 ## License

 This app is licensed under the MIT License.
-See LICENSE for more information.# sync-auth0-user
+See LICENSE for more information.
-# sync-auth0-user